felixpalmer/webgl-tombstone/README.md

-WebGL Carver
+WebGL Tombstone
 ============

-[Live demo](http://felixpalmer.github.io/webgl-carver/) of this project can be found at http://felixpalmer.github.io/webgl-carver/
+[Live demo](http://felixpalmer.github.io/webgl-tombstone/) of this project can be found at http://felixpalmer.github.io/webgl-tombstone/

+The WebGL Tombstone is simple demo app showing how to combine a 2D Canvas, with a WebGL Canvas.
+Specifcally you can draw on the 2D Canvas and have the 3D tombstone update in realtime.

 Running
 =======